Adventure Class Ships, Vol. I

 Adventure Class Ships, Vol. I is a tabletop role-playing game supplement, written by Jordan Weisman, with a cover by William H. Keith, for Traveller, and published by FASA in 1981.

 Contents

-Adventure Class Ships, Vol. I is a set of 15mm scale deck plans with sheets for ten different Imperial, Zhodani and independent vessels, with an accompanying identification booklet of ship stats and descriptions, plus smaller scale plans of four auxiliary vessels.
+Adventure Class Ships, Vol. I is a set consisting of sheets of 15mm scale deck plans and booklets of statistics and descriptions for ten distinct Imperial, Zhodani and independent ships, plus plans of a smaller scale for four additional auxiliary ships.

 Publication history

 Adventure Class Ships, Vol. I was written by Jordan Weisman, Craig Johnson, Scott Walschlager, and Ross Babcock, and was published in 1981 by FASA as a boxed set containing a 16-page pamphlet, and five large double-sided map sheets.